MaudGautier/sql-playground/row-level-locks/README.md

 - Tuple = physical representation of that one entry, i.e. an individual state of each row.
 In other words, each update of a row creates a new tuple for the same logical row.

-Whenever a row is updated, the previous tuple is marked as dead if it not used by any other current transaction.
+Whenever a row is updated, the previous tuple is marked as dead if it is not used by any other current transaction.

 _Note to myself: this seems to be what the multi-version concurrency control (MVCC) is based on !!!_